| Empirical Evidence for the Reality of

 of reality, but Peter Marshall certainly does makes sense when he states

 that our perceptions shape our reality.
+Often our assumptions that

 serve to form our identity and worldview are accepted without question

+and without critical challenge.
 Many people go from the ‘cradle’

 to the ‘grave’ never challenging the thoughts of others or having

 the courage to question their own assumptions.
+No wonder, as Plato said, we

 live in a world of illusion!
+As people of the Western

 world - we are more likely to be conditioned at an early age to accept